paulcalvano/paulcalvano.github.io/_posts/2024-09-03-discovering-third-party-performance-risks.markdown

 * When is the third party loaded?
     * Is it render blocking?
-    * Is it loaded before important rendering metrics, such as First Contentful Paint or Largest Contentful Paint?
+    * Does it load before important rendering metrics, such as First Contentful Paint or Largest Contentful Paint?
     * Are there gaps in loading first party content that correlate to the third party?
     * Are there gaps in loading other third party content that correlate to the third party?
 * How is it delivered?
-    * How much content does it serve to the client?
+    * How much content is served to the client?
-    * What type of content does it serve to the client?
+    * What type of content is served to the client?
     * Is it using a Content Delivery Network to deliver resources?
-    * Is it allowing the browser to cache its static resources?
+    * Is it allowing the browser to cache static resources?
     * Are its resources compressed adequately?
 * What is it doing?
     * How much CPU time is used?
     * Does it result in excessive long tasks?
     * Does it result in excessive requests?

-If you go down that list and answer these questions for a particular domain, you are likely to start forming an opinion of whether a particular third party could be a performance risk.
+If you go down that list and answer these questions for a particular domain, you are likely to start forming an opinion of whether that third party could be a performance risk.
 It’s important to note that your analysis does not stop here, but rather it’s just beginning.
-If you suspect that a particular domain is a performance risk, testing, validating and ongoing monitoring should come after discovery.
+If you suspect that a particular third party is a performance risk, testing, validating and ongoing monitoring should come after discovery.

 **Analyzing Third Party Performance in WebPageTest**